How to Calculate Social Security Disability Insurance BenefitsUpdated October 4, 2022 Social Security Disability

 What you should know about back pay

 Because the application process can take a long time, especially for those who must appeal, by the time they are approved for disability insurance benefits, beneficiaries are also eligible for some form of back pay.
 The number of months you qualify for back pay will depend on when you applied for SSDI and when SSA decided that you qualified as being disabled.
 This date is known as an established onset date (EOD).
-SSDI retroactive and back payments are disbursed in one lump sum.
+SSDI back pay is disbursed in one lump sum.

 You can get payments going back to the date you first applied, but if you can also prove you had an EOD prior to your application date, you can also qualify for up to 12 additional months of retroactive back pay as well.